Apply for this licence

 Fines and penalties

-You can be fined up to £20,000 for renting out an unlicensed HMO.
+You could get an unlimited fine for renting out an unlicensed HMO.